Who Is This Credit Card Best For?

 Fee credit for TSA Precheck or Global Entry

-Miles transferable to airline partners
+Miles transferable to airline and hotel partners

 Limited airline partners